EU health ministers meet as Omicron cases rise in Europe

-EU health ministers meet as Omicron cases rise in EuropeWednesday, December 08, 2021
+EU health ministers meet as Omicron cases rise in EuropeTuesday, December 07, 2021

 |

-BRUSSELS, Belgium (AFP) — EU health ministers met yesterday as national governments step up measures to try to curb the Omicron novel coronavirus variant spreading across Europe while winter closes in.
+BRUSSELS, Belgium (AFP)— EU health ministers met on Tuesday as national governments step up measures to try to curb the Omicron COVID-19 variant spreading across Europe as winter closes in.

-The gathering aimed for greater coordination of bloc-wide measures in response, such as travel recommendations, and to hear pleas from the European Commission to accelerate vaccinations.
+The gathering was expected to aim for greater coordination of bloc-wide measures in response, such as travel recommendations, and to hear pleas to accelerate vaccinations.

-All participants “acknowledged that we're facing a very challenging epidemiological situation”, EU health commissioner Stella Kyriakides told a media conference.

-Developments seen with the spread of the Omicron variant over the past two weeks show “we must take urgent action — urgent and coordinated action”, she said.
+"I will be calling on all health ministers to close the immunisation gap to increase their vaccination rollout programmes and... adhere to non-pharmaceutical measures (like) wearing masks and social distancing," EU health commissioner Stella Kyriakides said as she went into the meeting.

+"We still don't know everything about Omicron," German Health Minister Jens Spahn said as he joined EU counterparts in Brussels.

 Member states retain final say on their individual health-related decisions, raising the prospect of a patchwork of restrictions across the 27-nation European Union as Christmas and ski trips loom.

-The Omicron issue is the first order of business for an EU summit on December 16, according to a draft agenda seen by AFP.
+The Omicron issue is the first order of business for an EU summit next week, on December 15 and 16, according to a draft agenda seen by AFP.

-“We have all seen in the last weeks the true scale of the challenge we still face against the virus that the world cannot yet shake off,” European Commission chief Ursula von der Leyen told EU ambassadors yesterday in a video address.

 While questions about Omicron's severity and ability to escape immunity cannot be answered for a couple more weeks, initial data confirm its high transmissibility.

-Britain, for instance, reported it now has 437 cases — the highest number recorded by any European country.
+For instance, Denmark on the weekend reported a tripling of confirmed Omicron cases within 48 hours.
+And former EU member Britain identified 336 cases as of Monday -- a doubling in 48 hours.

-First detected in southern Africa two weeks ago, Omicron cases have been registered in dozens of countries.
+First detected in southern Africa two weeks ago, Omicron cases are now recorded in more than 40 countries.

-Initially, they were tracked to travellers from Africa, but now there are clusters of infections in several countries suggesting community spread.
+Most of those cases initially were tracked to travellers from Africa, but now there are clusters of infections suggesting community spread.

-The European Centre for Disease Prevention and Control (ECDC) yesterday counted a total 274 Omicron cases across the EU and in its associated European Economic Area (EEA) neighbours Iceland, Liechtenstein and Norway.
+The European Centre for Disease Prevention and Control (ECDC) said on Monday there were a total 212 Omicron cases across the EU and in associated countries Iceland and Norway.

+The biggest number of cases were in Portugal with 34, Denmark with 32, France on 25 and 19 in Norway.

+Given its exponential rise, the ECDC has said it expects Omicron to become the dominant strain in Europe within months.

 ADVERTISEMENT